nikiibayat/TCP-over-UDP/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-This code is provided for educational purposes.

 ### Prerequisites

-What things you need to install the software and how to install them
+This project is implemented in JAVA, therefore, in order to run the codes, you need to have JAVA installed on your computer.

 ```
 Give examples